fenix-framework/fenix-framework.github.io/GettingStarted.md

   data ([read more][BackEnds]);
   6. Build and run the application.

-Have a look at the [Quick Start page][QuickStart] for a guide to quickly create your first Fénix Framework-based application.
+Have a look at the [Quick Start page][QuickStart] for a guide to create your first Fénix Framework-based application.

 [Transactions]: Transactions.html